Peripheral Vascular Disease Overview

 Who Gets PVD

-About 8 million people in the United States have PVD.
-It occurs mostly in people older than 60, affecting about 12% to 20% of people in that age group.
+About 8.5 million people in the United States have PVD.
+It occurs mostly in people over age 60, affecting about 12% to 20% of people in that age group.
 It's also common among people with diabetes.
 Men are slightly more likely than women to have PVD.
 The disease is more common in smokers.
 The combination of diabetes and smoking almost always results in more severe disease.

-PVD is the leading cause of disability among people older than 60 as well as those with diabetes.
+PVD is a leading cause of disability among people over age 60, as well as those with diabetes.
 Up to 40% of the people with PVD don't have symptoms.
 Of those who do, many don't tell their health care providers.

 Causes of Peripheral Vascular Disease